-The graph below shows the number of pupils starting school in Epsom & Ewell in each of the academic years 2010 - 2015, and then estimates the number of pupils that will require a Reception place in a primary school in Epsom & Ewell between 2016 and 2021.
+The graph below shows the number of pupils starting school in Epsom & Ewell in each of the academic years 2011 - 2016, and then estimates the number of pupils that will require a Reception place in a primary school in Epsom & Ewell between 2017 and 2026.

-On the basis of the known birth rate and projected housing completions the number of children entering primary is set to plateau, but at a higher level than perhaps previously thought.
-As demographic demand plateaus the volume of housing development agreed in the borough in forthcoming years could therefore have a significant impact on the level of demand for school places, as new housing is known to yield more children.
+On the basis of the known birth rate and projected housing completions, the number of children entering primary is set to plateau, but at a higher level than previously thought.
+As demographic demand plateaus, the volume of housing development agreed in the borough in forthcoming years could therefore have a significant impact on the level of demand for school places, as new housing is known to yield more children.

-The following projects have been commissioned to meet demand, with some of the temporary (bulge) classes leading to permanent expansions:
+In the last three years, the following projects have been commissioned to meet demand, with some of the temporary (bulge) classes leading to permanent expansions:

-Name of School Year Bulge class or permanent Previous New expansion PAN PAN Epsom Primary School 2013 Bulge class 60 90 Ewell Grove Infant School 2013 Bulge class 70 90 West Ewell Infant School 2013 Permanent 90 120 Epsom Primary School 2014 Bulge class 60 90 St Martin's CE Infant School 2014 Permanent 60 90 St Martin's CE Junior School 2014 Bulge class 60 90 The Vale Primary School 2014 Bulge class 30 60 Danetree Junior School Y3 2015 Bulge class 128 150 Epsom Primary School 2015 Bulge class 60 90 Stamford Green Primary School 2015 Permanent 60 90 St Martins CE Junior School 2016 Permanent 60 90 Stamford Green Primary School 2016 Bulge class 90 120 Danetree Junior School 2016 Expansion to primary school 128 90 (4 year (7 year groups) groups)
+Name of School Year Bulge class or permanent expansion Previous PAN New PAN Danetree Junior School Y3 2015 Bulge class 128 150 Epsom Primary School 2015 Bulge class 60 90 Stamford Green Primary School 2015 Permanent 60 90 St Martin's CE Junior School 2016 Permanent 60 90 Stamford Green Primary School 2016 Bulge class 90 120 Danetree Junior School 2016 Expansion to primary school 128 90 (4 year (7 year groups) groups) Ewell Grove Infant School 2017 Expansion to primary school 70 60 (3 year (7 year groups) groups) West Ewell Infant School 2017 Expansion to primary school 90 60 (3 year (7 year groups) groups) Danetree Junior School 2017 Permanent expansion 90 120 (Yr R) -

-In 2016, there were 1048 on time primary applications for a Reception place in Epsom & Ewell and it is likely that this level of demand will be sustained for 2017, with a potential increase in 2018 onwards to mirror the birth rate.
-Following meetings with Head Teachers and Chairs of Governors the following projects have been commissioned to meet the demand for primary school places:
+In 2017, there were 1,021 on time primary applications for a Reception place in Epsom & Ewell and it is possible that the level of demand will increase in 2018 onwards to mirror the birth rate.
+No further provision is planned at this stage, although this situation will be kept under review.